ToniaSchlick/PsyGuide/README.md

 - You will notice that changes made to your tests will take effect on the test server immediately, allowing for faster testing.
 - User tests are under 'tests' in the base directory.
 - To find out what code coverage you have on your tests, install the python tool [coverage](https://coverage.readthedocs.io/en/latest/), and then use the command in the manage.py shell (and relevant directory) 'coverage report *your tests.py file*'.
+- We use selenium for end to end testing.
+In order to use it, add the 'selenium IDE' app to your browser.
+To use tests we have already created, download our .side file from 'tests' in our base directory.